16. Recursive Models of Dynamic Linear Economies#

 Another name for the inverse problem is econometrics.

-An advantage of the [HS13] structure is that it comes with a self-contained theory of econometrics.
+An advantage of the [Hansen and Sargent, 2013] structure is that it comes with a self-contained theory of econometrics.

 It is really just a tale of two state-space representations.